 7. No Activity

 The only straight-up comedy on CBS All Access at the moment, No Activity is about two cops who are on an extended stake out of a drug cartel, and also shows some of the other low-end members on both sides of this criminal activity.
 The show stars Tim Meadows and Patrick Brammall as the two cops, but it features guest appearances from actors like Will Ferrell, J.K.
 Simmons and Jessica Alba.
-You can stream the first two season of the show now on CBS All Access, and a third season is in the works.
+You can stream the three seasons of the show now.

 9. Why Women Kill